Mit Gründerinnen im Gespräch: Mitali Gupta von Chalo

 Interview with Mitali Gupta – Founder and CEO of Chalo

-Posted by Allthatiwant Shop on
+Posted by Hanna Schmitz on

 One thing we really enjoy about our work is meeting and learning from friends, colleagues or other founders from all kinds of industries.
 And because we love to share with you what we've learned, we invite on a more or less regular basis inspiring people to a cup of (virtual) coffee or tea.
 A few weeks ago we hosted Mitali Gupta, the CEO and founder of Chalo and asked her a few questions about her founding story and how she started making cowboy boots.